Almank/it2810-webutvikling-h17-prosjekt-4-group-01/README.md

 All you have to do then, is to run the omdb-transfer script using:
 `node omdb-transfer.js`
+Be sure to download a minimum of 20%; then you may exit the script if you want to proceed. (ctrl + C) **Note!
+The script does not close automatically**

 Finally to make the website available locally, you have to build a distribution and serve it.
 Proceed with the following commands inside the `/website` folder.